Jared284/security-portfolio/labs/03-cloud-security-monitoring/README.md

 - making controlled security group rule changes on the EC2 instance’s attached security group
 - identifying the resulting CloudTrail events `AuthorizeSecurityGroupIngress` and `RevokeSecurityGroupIngress`
+- attaching the AWS managed `IAMReadOnlyAccess` policy to a test IAM user
+- identifying the resulting CloudTrail event `AttachUserPolicy`
 - confirming those events in CloudTrail Event history
 - confirming the events were matched by CloudWatch metric filters
-- confirming the custom metrics `AuthorizeSecurityGroupIngressEvents` and `RevokeSecurityGroupIngressEvents`
+- confirming the custom metrics `AuthorizeSecurityGroupIngressEvents`, `RevokeSecurityGroupIngressEvents`, and `AttachUserPolicyEvents`
 - confirming the CloudWatch alarms entered the `ALARM` state
 - confirming SNS email alert delivery

-## Detection Implemented So Far
+## Detections Implemented

 ### 1. Host-Based Detection